openmandi/openmandi.github.io/learning-app-privacy-policy.md

-# Privacy Policy: Learning App #
+# Privacy Policy: The Learning App #
-## Privacy Policy for DHC - Quick Serve
 Last Updated: April 10, 2023

-This Privacy Policy describes how openmandi.com ("we", "us", or "our") collects, uses, and shares your personal information when you use our mobile application, DHC - Quick Serve (the "App").
+This Privacy Policy describes how openmandi.com ("we", "us", or "our") collects, uses, and shares your personal information when you use our mobile application, The Learning App (the "App").
 By using the App, you agree to the collection, use, and sharing of your personal information in accordance with this Privacy Policy.
 If you do not agree with the terms of this Privacy Policy, please do not use the App.

 ### Information We Collect
 We collect the following types of information from you when you use the App: